Strong and weak divergence in finite time of Euler's method for stochastic differential equations with non-globally Lipschitz continuous coefficients: Introduction

 \section{Introduction}

-An important numerical scheme for simulating stochastic differential equations (SDEs) is Euler's method (see e.g. \cite{KlPl,Mil95}) (a.k.a.\ Eu\-ler-Ma\-ru\-ya\-ma scheme).
-If the coefficients of an SDE are globally Lipschitz-continuous, then standard results (e.g. Chapter 10 and 14 in \cite{KlPl}) show convergence of the Euler approximation in the strong and numerically weak sense to the exact solution of the SDE.
-It remained an open question whether the Euler approximation also converges in the strong or numerically weak sense if the coefficients are not globally Lipschitz-continuous, see e.g. Section 1 in \cite{HMS02}.
+An important numerical scheme for simulating stochastic differential equations (SDEs) is Euler's method (see, e.g., Kloeden \& Platen~1992, Milstein~1995 and Higham~2001).
+If the coefficients of an SDE are globally Lipschitz continuous, then standard results (see, for instance, Chapter~10 and Chapter~14 in Kloeden \& Platen~1992) show convergence of the Euler approximation in the strong and numerically weak sense to the exact solution of the SDE.
+It remained an open question whether the Euler approximation also converges in the strong or numerically weak sense at a finite time point if the coefficients of the SDE are not globally Lipschitz continuous, see, e.g., Section~1 in Higham, Mao \& Stuart~(2002) for a detailed description of this open problem.
 In this paper we answer this question to the negative.
-More precisely we prove for a large class of SDEs with super-linearly growing coefficient functions that both the distance in the strong $L^p$-sense and the distance between the $p$-th absolute moments of the Euler approximation and of the exact solution of the SDE diverges to infinity for any $ p \in [1,\infty)$.
-Thus the Euler scheme does in the strong and numerically weak sense \underline{not} produce an appropriate approximation of the exact solution of such an SDE.
+More precisely, we prove for a large class of SDEs with superlinearly growing coefficient functions that both the distance in the strong $L^p$-sense and the distance between the $p$-th absolute moments of the Euler approximation and of the exact solution of the SDE diverge to infinity for all $ p \in [1,\infty)$.
+Thus the Euler scheme does not produce an approximation in the strong or numerically weak sense of the exact solution of such an SDE.